tonysneed/Experimental.TsMochaKarmaGulp/README.md

   ```

-11. Install `typings` globally.
+2. Install `tsd` and `typings` globally.

   - Allows installation of type definition files to enable intellisense in vscode.
-  - `typings` offers more features than `tsd`, including `uninstall`
+  - `typings` offers more features than `tsd`, including `uninstall`.

     ```shell
+    npm install tsd -g
     npm install typings -g
         ```

-12. Install the type definitions to provide intellisense.
+3. Install the type definitions to provide intellisense.

   - Execute the following command from the terminal:

     ```shell
+    tsd install node jasmine
     typings install node --ambient --save-dev
     typings install jasmine --save-dev
     ```

-  - If a typing is not installed, you can also highlight an unknown function, then press Cmd+. to install it.
+  - If a typing is not installed, you can highlight an unknown function, then press Cmd+. to install it.
   - You can also install `tds` globally and use it.

-13. Download the latest standalone zip file for Jasmine.
+4. Download the latest standalone zip file for Jasmine.

   - https://github.com/jasmine/jasmine/releases/latest
   - Unzip contents and copy the `lib` folder and `SpecRunner.html` file to project.
+  - Place the `lib` folder in a `tools/testing` folder, and place
+    `SpecRunner.html` in the project root.
-  - Update the script links to the source and spec files.
+  - Update the script links in `SpecRunner.html` and test by opening it from the Finder.

-14. Reveal `SpecRunner.html` in the Finder, then double-click to open in a browser.

-  - You should see the test results displayed.

-15. Install `karma-cli` globally.
+5. Install `karma-cli` globally.

     ```shell
     npm install karma-cli -g
     ```

-16. Install `karma` with plugins locally.
+6. Install `karma` with plugins locally.

     ```shell
     npm install --save-dev karma phantomjs karma-jasmine karma-phantomjs-launcher
     ```

-17. Configure `karma`
+7. Configure `karma`

     ```shell
     karma init